 January 31, 2018 — Total Lunar Eclipse

-The total phase of this lunar eclipse will be visible in large parts of US, northeastern Europe, Russia, Asia, the Indian Ocean, the Pacific, and Australia.
+The total phase of this lunar eclipse was visible in large parts of US, northeastern Europe, Russia, Asia, the Indian Ocean, the Pacific, and Australia.

 What This Lunar Eclipse Looked Like

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.